HMS Centaur (1797)

-HMS Centaur was a 74-gun third rate of the Royal Navy, launched on 14 March 1797 at Woolwich.
-She served as Sir Samuel Hood's flagship in the Leeward Islands and the Channel.
-During her 22-year career Centaur saw action in the Mediterranean, the Channel, the West Indies, and the Baltic, fighting the French, the Dutch, the Danes, and the Russians.
-She was broken up in 1819.
+HMS Centaur was a 74-gun third-rate ship of the line of the Royal Navy.
+Launched on 14 March 1797 at Woolwich Dockyard, she served as Sir Samuel Hood's flagship in the Leeward Islands and English Channel.
+During her 22-year career in the British navy, Centaur saw action in the Mediterranean, English Channel, West Indies and the Baltic, fighting against French, Dutch, Danish and Russian forces.
+She was decommissioned and broken up in 1819.